djndl1/CSNotes/java/java_interfaces.md

 Even if the default shallow copy implemention of `clone` is adequate, `Cloneable` interface still needs implementing and redefining as `public`.

 At any rate, cloning is less common than you may think.
 Less than 5 percent of the classes in the standard library implement `clone`.

+# Functional Interfaces

+Functional interfaces provide target types for lambda expressions and method references.
+Each functional interface has a single abstract method, called the functional method for that functional interface, to which the lambda expression's parameter and return types are matched or adapted.
+Functional interfaces often represent abstract concepts like functions, actions, or predicates.